dwinney-archive/hadMolee/README.md

-# Y-decays
+# hadMoleEE
-Amplitudes for three-body decays of Y(4260) in e+e- reactions
+Amplitudes for hadronic molecules in e+e- production processes.
+Current focus on three-body decays but expandable to other final states as well.